wmoore28/rgb-nvidia/README.md

 ### Parameters

-* `version`
+* **version**
- * Possible values are *'latest'* or any valid *Number*.
+  * Possible values are `latest` or `any valid number`.
- * Default value is *latest*.
+  * Default value is `latest`.
   * Use this parameter if you want to install a specific version of the drivers.
   * When specifying version, it is recommended to check that the parameter being passed is a valid version that is available in the package repositories.
 If the version is not available the installation will fail.

 On Ubuntu the latest version is detected with the 'apt-cache pkgnames nvidia-' command paired with a regular expression.